 But how do you keep track of their progress when you have hundreds or thousands of keywords to focus on?
 A rank change summary won’t help you in this case, because you don’t know if some of your important high-volume queries have dropped, or if low-volume keywords have dropped from 50th to 60th position.

-Marketing Miner uses SERP visibility metric for this exact reason, which represents estimated traffic that tracked queries can bring to your project.
+This is exactly why Marketing Miner uses the SERP visibility metric, which represents estimated traffic that tracked queries can bring to your project.

 How to calculate SERP visibility?

-This metric represents an estimated monthly traffic from tracked queries in a project.
-It is defined as a ratio between the query search volume and a click through rate of a rank it currently has.
+This metric represents the estimated monthly traffic from tracked keywords in a project.
+It is defined as the ratio of query search volume to the click-through rate of a current ranking position.

-The output is a metric that reflects shifts in ranks based on their potential.
-A fall from the 1st to the 3rd position in search results for the searched query has much bigger impacts on SERP visibility than a fall from 50th to 53rd position.
+The output is a metric that reflects rank shifts based on their potential.
+A drop from the 1st to the 3rd position in search results for the tracked query has a much greater impact on SERP visibility than a drop from the 50th to the 53rd position.

-A click through rate of individual positions in search results was estimated based on foreign research.
-CTR of ranks in search results was estimated based on available data.
+A click-through rate of individual positions in search results is estimated based on external research.
+CTR of ranks in search results is estimated based on available data.

 The following table is the output and it shows the estimated CTR of positions in search engines:

-The above shown table is used to calculate SERP visibility score.
-So for example if a query has a search volume 100 and the web of a project is on the 1. position, SERP visibility is calculated as:
+The above table is used to calculate the SERP visibility score.
+For example, if a query has a search volume of 100 and your project is ranking on 1st position in Google search results, the SERP visibility is calculated as:

 100 * 0.1935 = 19.35

-The first position for a given query will probably bring you almost 20 visits a month and SERP visibility metric will be increased by exactly this amount.
+The first position for a given query will probably bring you almost 20 visits per month and the SERP visibility metric will increase by exactly that amount.

 How is SERP visibility used?

-This metric can be found in the project summary and reflects how the website is successful in terms of search results.
-It can be used to track impact of your SEO acitvities without any need to check rankings of individual queries.
+This metric is found in the project summary and reflects how successful the site is in terms of search results.
+It can be used to track the impact of your SEO activities without having to check rankings for individual keywords.